VALA Events and Activities

 - APA Support resources: https://www.apa.org/topics/covid-19 (psychologists, health-care workers, and the public)

-JAMA Network’s Coronavirus Resource Center offers the latest information on coronavirus diagnosis and treatment.
-Updated as soon as new content is published, the site features scientific resources, an outbreak map, multimedia content, and guidance from the CDC and WHO.
-All articles on the page are free to read.
-Link: https://jamanetwork.com/journals/jama/pages/coronavirus-alert
+Visit the JAMA Network COVID-19 Resource Center for the latest free, open access information on coronavirus diagnosis and treatment.
+Updated as soon as new content is published, the site features the latest research, commentary, and video and audio interviews with frontline experts.
+Learn more at https://jamanetwork.com/journals/jama/pages/coronavirus-alert.

 Mary Ann Liebert, Inc.